Phase II Study of Everolimus for Recurrent or Progressive Low-grade Gliomas in Children

 - Explore MR quantitative measures of relative cerebral blood volume, permeability and apparent diffusion coefficient within the region of hyperintensity of T2-weighted images as markers of disease response and/or progression in comparison to institutional evaluation of disease response

 - and/or progression and quantitative measures of tumor response as determined by central review.
 Tumor size will be based on both area and volume.

-- Patients must have progressive or recurrent confirmed WHO grade I or II astrocytomas, that was confirmed histologically at initial diagnosis.
+- Patients must have refractory, progressive or recurrent confirmed low grade glioma (WHO grade I or II), that was confirmed histologically at initial diagnosis.

 - Tissue from the initial diagnosis or recurrence must be made available for correlative testing.

-- Patients must have measurable disease, defined as at least one lesion that can be accurately measured in at least one dimension on MRI.
+- Patients must have measurable disease, defined as at least one lesion that can be accurately measured in at least two dimensions on MRI.

 - Patients may have had treatment (chemotherapy and/or radiotherapy) for any number of relapses prior to this recurrence.

 - Patients must have received their last dose of myelosuppresive anticancer chemotherapy at least three (3) weeks prior to study registration or at least six (6) weeks of nitrosourea.